matsengrp/dasm-epistasis-experiments/preflight.md

 ## How is it done today, and what are the limits of current practice?
 Current approaches to studying antibody epistasis include:
 1. Deep mutational scanning (DMS) experiments that measure binding or expression for thousands of variants.
 Limitation: are labor-intensive and so limited to specific antibodies and antigens.
+%EM Also, most DMSs are point mutations only, right?
 2. Computational predictions based on structural models are possible, but these might not be accurate enough to catch the complex interactions within the protein in its bound and unbound states.
+%EM In any case it seems like evolutionary information is a complement to structural information.
+Hugh pointed out the other day that things that work well to stabilize a structure (e.g. hydrophobics on the outside) can cause bad biophysical properties in the real world.

 ## What's new in your approach and why do you think it will be successful?
 It uses a model (DASM) that is trained on antibody sequences and today does the most accurate job at predicting selection factors per sequence.